-Though I truly love making my own dressings & sauces, I also have my fair share of favorite bottled dressings.
-My very favorite bottled dressing ever is Wish Bone Italian, the original one, not the Robusto or the other varieties.
+Though I truly love making my own dressings & sauces, I also have my fair share of favourite bottled dressings.
+My very favourite bottled dressing ever is Wish-Bone Italian, the original one, not the Robusto or the other varieties.
 My mom likes to poke fun at me by saying I put it in everything, including my cereal (not true!!!).
 I’m also a huge fan of Trader Joe’s Creamy Cilantro and the Champagne, Pear & Gorgonzola dressings.
 But one little dressing that tends to get ignored a lot, even by me though I love it, is Goddess dressing.
 Not to be confused with Green Goddess dressing (another amazing little dressing), this is made with all sorts of good stuff like tahini, lemon juice, garlic, and spices.
-It’s a wonderful departure from the norm and offers a such a full flavor that you don’t need to use too much to get the full effects of its flavor.
+It’s a wonderful departure from the norm and offers such a full flavour that you don’t need to use too much to get the full effects of its flavour.
 It’s not hard to find, either; you can find brands like Annie’s Naturals in the organic section of most major grocery stores, and there’s always the trusty Trader Joe’s version (just $1.99!).